Zion-Holdings/zion.app/docs/ENVIRONMENT_SETUP.md

 ## Quick Setup

-Create a `.env.local` file in the project root with the following configuration:
+Create a `.env.local` file in the project root with the following configuration for **local development**.
+All production variables are configured in Netlify's UI.

 ```bash
 # =============================================================================